 What about the hugely famous Swiss Army Knife?
 You might even have one.
 I have at least three.

-Most people know this handy red knife from the picture above, but the army do not use that version.
+Most people know this handy survival knife from the picture above, but the army do not use that version.
 They don’t need all those fancy tools and prefer a simple and light weight version (check out the image on the right).
 This is what theirs looked like until more recently when they totally redesigned it with the one-handed system.

 Rolex Watches Are The Top Brand In Swizterland